PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 This chapter covers the following topics:

 ## Contents
-* Building a Single Container
+* Building a Single Container for a Node.js process
 * Running a Docker Registry
 * Storing Images on DockerHub
 * Deploying a Container to Kubernetes